evanx/component-validator/README.md

 The lifecycle functions:
 - must return an ES6 `Promise`
+- should resolve/reject within a timeout e.g. 10 seconds
+- must be called at most once
-- must be called by the supervisor only, at most once
+- must be called by the supervisor only
 - are not necessarily idempotent, insomuch as they are called at most once